 The powers of Apollo are so incredible that the Greek God even possesses the ability to raise an island from out of nowhere.

-In Greek mythology, Apollo made the island of Anafi appear in the Aegean Sea to assist the Argonauts, so they could shelter from a severe storm when returning with the Golden Fleece.
+In Greek mythology, Apollo made the island of Anafi appear in the Aegean Sea to assist the Argonauts.
+The reason for doing it was so they could shelter from a severe storm when returning with the Golden Fleece.

 I’m sure you will agree if you can make an island appear out of nowhere – That’s POWER!

-Here I am positioned very close to where I took a picture of Apollo.
+Here I am positioned close to where I took a picture of Apollo.